abumchisom/abumchisom/README.md

 I'm actively looking for opportunities as a **Cybersecurity SOC/CTI Analyst** — contract, full-time, or internships.

-If you're building a team in any of these fields, and need someone with knowledge and experience in it, I'll be glad to work with you.
+If you're building a team in any of these fields and need someone with knowledge and experience in it, I'll be glad to work with you.

 📧 **Reach me via [Mail:](mailto:ofonagorochisom81@gmail.com)**
 💬 Reach me on [𝕏](https://x.com/abumchisom) or connect on [LinkedIn](https://www.linkedin.com/in/josephchisom)